I went back to the area with the Big Cave in it to see if I could find more caves and interesting things. I was successful in this endeavor.

 As I made my way around, I found something interesting:

 The one on the left isn't really a cave or even much of an overhang.
 The one on the right is a 1-room cave that was fairly good-sized.
-I had cell service here, so I texted a couple images to a co-worker who was stuck in pointless meetings, while I had the day off.
+I had cell service here, so I texted a couple images to a co-worker who was stuck in pointless meetings, while I was enjoying the day off.

 A hole in the wall.